sachaRfd/rxnGPT/README.md

    ```

 5. **Usage:**
-   Now you're ready to use the Mambo GPT model for chemical reaction experiments.
-Refer to the project documentation for detailed usage instructions.
+   Now you're ready to use the RXN GPT model for chemical reaction experiments.

-## DOwnload dataset with following command: